GoogleChrome/web.dev/src/site/content/en/blog/schemeful-samesite/index.md

 install and configure a certificate.
 You can also investigate moving your site behind a CDN or other proxy that can provide the HTTPS connection.

-If that's still not possible then what you can try is relaxing the `SameSite` protection on affected cookies.
+If that's still not possible then try relaxing the `SameSite` protection on affected cookies.

 - In cases where only `SameSite=Strict` cookies are being blocked you can lower